simple12360/esp-test-tools-forked/docs/en/production_stage/tools/esp_production_testing_guide.rst

 3. Click *START* button to start the test.
 During the testing, Parameter *fb_rssi* in the Log must be kept at around 50 (for ESP-BAT8) or -50 (for ESP-BAT32).

 4. Troubleshoot based on the test results.
-For details, see :ref:`appendix-a` below.

 .. _production-testing-tool: